 Of course, the penultimate recommendation for the best Joe Rogan diet podcast episodes is with the very popular guest Dr. Rhonda Patrick.

-This is Rhonda’s 9th appearance on the podcast, and she and Joe touch on previous topics that they’ve discussed in past episodes together.
+Rhonda’s 9th appearance on the podcast, and she and Joe touch on previous topics they’ve discussed in past episodes together.
 However, there is still a lot of valuable and new information discussed within this episode.